 Measuring amniotic fluid is another method of monitoring fetal weight.
 An excessive amount of amniotic fluid (combined with other indicators) can be used to diagnose fetal macrosomia.
 Fundal height is another measurement used to monitor fetal weight.
 Fundal height is basically the distance between the uterus and the top of the mother's pelvic bone.
 A shorter distance between the two is an indicator of large fetal size and weight.

 If fetal macrosomia is not properly diagnosed, however, it can result in hazardous complications during delivery.
 If the baby is too big it is much more likely to get stuck in the birth canal.
 Delivery complications such as shoulder dystocia are far more likely to occur in cases of undiagnosed fetal macrosomia.
-When these complications arise the doctors in the delivery room must resort to emergency techniques and tools all of which often leads to birth injuries.
-Damage to the brachial plexus can result in total or partial paralysis of the baby's upper extremity (Erb's Palsy and Cerebral Palsy.Settlements & Verdicts for Failure to Diagnose Fetal Macrosomia
+When these complications arise the doctors in the delivery room must resort to emergency techniques and tools all of which often lead to birth injuries.
+Damage to the brachial plexus can result in total or partial paralysis of the baby's upper extremity (Erb's Palsy).
+If there is oxygen deprivation, cerebral palsy is also a grave risk.

 Below is a summary of jury verdicts and settlements in malpractice cases where injuries resulted from a failure to diagnose fetal macrosomia.

-A.G., Pro Ami v.
+- A.G. v.
 Hamilton Hosp.
-(Pennsylvania 2017): plaintiff alleged malpractice based on doctor's failure to diagnose fetal macrosomia which resulted in delivery complications including shoulder and head dystocia.
+(Pennsylvania 2017) $250,000: plaintiff alleged malpractice based on doctor's failure to diagnose fetal macrosomia which resulted in delivery complications including shoulder and head dystocia.
 Baby suffered nerve injuries causing Erb's Palsy.
 Damages of $250,000 were awarded.

-Bergman v.
-Kelsey (Illinois 2006): Doctors and hospital in this case were accused of negligently failing to test for and diagnose fetal macrosomia.
-Plaintiff alleged that had they diagnosed fetal macrosomia they would have known that a vaginal delivery was unsafe.
-Complications arose during delivery and the baby died before an emergency c-section could be performed.
+- Bergman v.
+Kelsey (Illinois 2006) $1,700,000: The doctors and hospital in this case were sued for negligently failing to test for and diagnose fetal macrosomia.
+Plaintiffs alleged that had they diagnosed fetal macrosomia, they would have known that a vaginal delivery was unsafe.
+Complications arose during delivery and the baby died before an emergency C-section could be performed.
 The hospital settled separately for $250,000.
 The claims against the doctors went to trial and the jury awarded $1.7 million.

-Doe v.
-Roe (California 2006): Permanent paralysis of left arm of baby occurred when responding to should dystocia.
+- Doe v.
+Roe (California 2006) $700,000: Permanent paralysis of the left arm of baby occurred when responding to should dystocia.
 Plaintiff claimed injuries could have been avoided had doctor properly diagnosed fetal macrosomia.
 Doctor disputed whether macrosomia was the actual cause of the shoulder dystocia.
 Jury awarded $700,000.

 The attorneys at Miller & Zois handle birth injury cases in Maryland.
 We are very familiar with malpractice claims related to failure to diagnose fetal macrosomia.
 If you delivered a baby with birth injuries resulting from the doctor's failure to diagnose fetal macrosomia you may be entitled to compensation, call us at 1.800.553.8082 or submit a request for a free consultation.References

-Gonen R, Is Macrosomia Predictable, and Are Shoulder Dystocia and Birth Trauma Preventable?
+- Gonen R, Is Macrosomia Predictable, and Are Shoulder Dystocia and Birth Trauma Preventable?
 Obstet Gynecol 1996;88:526-9(same as Acker, C-section if over 4000 grams for diabetic women.
 Gonen's work has long been cited by defense lawyers for the proposition that C-sections do not significantly decrease the incidence shoulder dsytocia.
 ACOG and some of the authors of related studies are not subtle about injecting language designed to protect obstetricians from birth injury lawsuits).